Skip to main content Skip to footer

 It's a fair amount of CSS, but what it manages to do is very simple.
 We create our livemap-grid class, which will handle the layout of our dashboard.
 We set its display property to grid, add some padding and margins to the grid, and designate how we want it to handle the column layout.

-We then set some styles for each of the different sections of our grid.
-This is, so they pop out and are distinguishable from the page background.
-We also go through and assign each of the child elements of the grid to an area; that way, they will be properly situated within our grid.
+We then set styles for each of the different sections of our grid, making them distinguishable from the page background.
+We also assign each of the child elements of the grid to an area, ensuring they are properly situated within our grid.

 The final section of code will handle resizing and formatting the grid based on the screen's width.
-This will handle both the layout of the dashboard on different devices and if a user decides that they want to resize the window.
+This will handle the layout of the dashboard on different devices and will adjust if a user decides to resize the window.

-The final thing we'll be doing in this article is creating the HTML that will render our CSS grid.
+The final task we'll complete in this blog is creating the HTML that will render our CSS grid.
 Open up your app.component.html file and include the following:

 <main class="livemap-grid">